 If it is determined that the allegations meet the requirements of Title IX, and if the complainant wishes to proceed with a formal investigation or the allegations involve an employee, an investigator will be assigned.
 The complainant and respondent will receive written notification of the allegations and investigation.
-The written notice will also include information about a process advisor for both parties.
+The written notice will also include the following information:

+Clackamas Community College’s Title IX grievance procedures and any informal resolution process

+Sufficient information available at the time to allow the parties to respond to the allegations, including the identities of the parties involved in the incident(s), the conduct alleged to constitute sex discrimination, and the date(s) and location(s) of the alleged incident(s);

+Retaliation is prohibited;This should be moved or changed.
+Refer to page 16 of resource for drafting

+Both parties may have an advisor of their choice who may be, but is not required to be, an attorney;

+The parties are entitled to an equal opportunity to access the relevant and not otherwise impermissible evidence or an accurate description of this evidence.
+[If CCC provides a description of the evidence: the parties are entitled to equal opportunity to access the relevant and not otherwise impermissible evidence upon the request of any party.]

+CCC prohibits knowingly making false statements or knowingly submitting false information during the grievance process and procedures.
+Such behaviors shall be regarded as a serious offense and will result in disciplinary action or other appropriate sanctions.

+CCC will take reasonable steps to protect the privacy of the parties and witnesses during its grievance procedures.
+These steps will not restrict the ability of the parties to obtain and present evidence, including speaking to witnesses; consulting with their family members, confidential resources, or advisors; or otherwise preparing for or participainge in the grievance process.. .
+The parties cannot engage in retaliation, including against witnesses.

+Timeframes

+Clackamas Community College has established the following timeframes for the major stages of the grievance procedures:

 Following the initial investigation, a draft report will be provided to both parties.
 Both parties will have at least ten (10) calendar days to provide a response.
 Any responses received will be reviewed and incorporated, as appropriate, into the final investigation report.
 All parties will have the opportunity to review the final investigation report.

 At least ten (10) calendar days following the final investigation report, all parties will participate in a live hearing conducted by the hearing officer(s).
-During the live hearing, the hearing officer(s) will review the final investigation report and ask questions of the parties.
-Each party is subject to cross-examination during the live hearing.

-Following the hearing, the hearing officer(s) will determine if the respondent is responsible or not responsible for the sex-based discrimination and/or misconduct policy violation.
+During the live hearing, the hearing officer(s) will review the final investigation report and ask questions of the parties.Following the hearing, the hearing officer(s) will determine if the respondent is responsible or not responsible for the sex-based discrimination and/or misconduct and if there has been a policy violation.
 If the respondent is a student and found responsible, the hearing officer(s) will impose appropriate sanctions to eliminate the occurrence of the violation, prevent its reoccurrence, and remediate its effects, in accordance with the student code.
 If the respondent is an employee and found responsible they will be subject to discipline, up to and including dismissal, in accordance with the applicable employee handbook and/or bargaining agreement.

-Either party may appeal the decision of hearing officer(s) per the appeal process outlined in the appeals section below.

-Timeframes

-Investigation timelines may vary with the complexity of the case, but should be completed within 60 days of receiving the complaint (unless extraneous circumstances are present, such as a police investigation or academic break).
+Investigation timelines may vary with the complexity of the case but should be completed within 60 days of receiving the complaint (unless extraneous circumstances are present, such as a police investigation or academic break).

-Timelines may be extended based upon mutual consent of both parties in writing.
+Timelines may be extended based upon mutual consent of both parties in writing..

 Appealing the Dismissal of a Formal Title IX Complaint or Determination of Responsibility